jrp2212/get-nft-transactions/README.md

 7. Run the script in the terminal: `node get_nft_transactions.js`

-By following these steps, the script will get the transaction history of an NFT, printing out the desired fields to the console.
+By following these steps, the script will get the history of all the NFT transactions by an address, printing out the desired fields to the console.

 ## Frequently Used Options and Best Practices